hetida/hetida-designer/docs/import_export.md

 - type: must be either "COMPONENT" or "WORKFLOW" (if specified)
 - state: must be either "DRAFT", "RELEASED" or "DISABLED" (if specified)
 - ids: a list of ids, only components/workflows whose ids are included in this list will be exported
-- names: a list of names, only components/workflows whose names are included in this list will be exported
+- names_and_tags: a list of name and tag tuples, only components/workflows whose combinations of name and tag are included in this list will be exported
 - category: a category, only components/workflows in this category will be exported
 - include_deprecated: if set to false, deprecated components/workflows will **not** be exported (default: true)